BIIFSweden/BIIFSweden.github.io/projects/_posts/2017-12-04-NataliaPapadopoulos.md

 ---

 ## Project Description
- This project investigates trafficking pathways of PDGFR? from the cell surface upon activation with PDGF-BB ligand.
-PDGFR? is known to form dot-like clusters upon activation that only partially co-localize with the known markers of intracellular organelles.
-This project is designed to identify novel markers and trafficking pathways of PGDFR?.
-In order to distinguish between the PDGFR? localized at the cell surface and the intracellular pools, the cell surfice PDGFR? is labelled with biotin.
-Thus, confocal microscopy with triple staining is used to estimate the co-localization of signals between the three types of molecules: biotin, PDGFR? and organelle marker.
-The pipeline is used to analyze the images and estimate the presence of biotinylated PDGFR? within a given organelle.
+ This project investigates trafficking pathways of PDGFRb from the cell surface upon activation with PDGF-BB ligand.
+PDGFRb is known to form dot-like clusters upon activation that only partially co-localize with the known markers of intracellular organelles.
+This project is designed to identify novel markers and trafficking pathways of PGDFRb.
+In order to distinguish between the PDGFRb localized at the cell surface and the intracellular pools, the cell surfice PDGFRb is labelled with biotin.
+Thus, confocal microscopy with triple staining is used to estimate the co-localization of signals between the three types of molecules: biotin, PDGFRb and organelle marker.
+The pipeline is used to analyze the images and estimate the presence of biotinylated PDGFRb within a given organelle.